sophiecchen/type-zhuyin/README.md

 # Type-Zhuyin

-This program is designed to help Chinese learners memorize the positions of Zhuyin (Bopomofo) characters on a keyboard (standard layout).
+This program helps Chinese learners memorize the positions of Zhuyin (Bopomofo) characters on a keyboard (standard layout).

 Zhuyin is a phonetic system used in Taiwan as a reading aid and a typing system.
 It is highly recommended that users are already familiar with the Zhuyin alphabet and basic Chinese before using this program.